aelk/veritas-cli/README.md

 ================================
 Description
 ------
 veritas is a plagiarism detection tool which finds the number of common sequences between every pair of files in a given directory.
+There is also a GUI version which can be found [here](https://github.com/aelk/veritas).

 Usage
 ------